9 Epic Things to Do in Lake Tahoe in Winter: Complete Guide

 - Alibi’s (located in North Lake Tahoe and in Truckee) have really fun calendar of events, like Bingo Nights, Trivia Nights.
 I’ve been by a few times to pick up food and have eaten there.
 I saw one of their line dancing events and it looked really fun with great turn-out.
 See their calendar here

-- A great children’s museum Truckee for young kids, called Kidzone.
+- A great children’s museum in Truckee for young kids, called Kidzone.
 Definitely worth a visit – took my daughters here and they loved it

-8. Go tobaganning (sledding)
+8. Go tobogganing (sledding)

 Toboganning (or sledding, whichever word you prefer) would be especially fun if you’re in Lake Tahoe with kids.
-We saw many families toboganning down hills on small little parks that were off the main highway.
+We saw many families tobogganing down hills on small little parks that were off the main highway.

 9. Go snowshoeing